Back To Search Results

 Origins

-Although the definition of aggression is simple and straightforward, its origins remain complex and frequently depend upon other, often contradictory, factors.
+Although the definition of aggression is simple, its origins remain complex and frequently depend upon other, often contradictory, factors.
 In this exploration, there will be a review of the biological, psychological, and social causes of violence.
-In exploring the biological basis, there is an analysis of the genetics, brain structures, medical diseases, neurotransmitters, hormones, abused substances, and medications that contribute to aggression.
+In exploring the biological basis, there is an analysis of the genetics, brain structures, medical diseases, neurotransmitters, hormones, substance use, and medications that contribute to aggression.
 In the psychological assessment, there is an investigation of the DSM–5 diagnoses linked to aggression.
 Finally, there is an investigation into the social and environmental roots of violence.

 Biologic Contributions

 • Certain brain structures and connections have been correlated with aggressive behavior.
 The prefrontal cortex serves as the executive functioning of the central nervous system.
-Reduced activity of the prefrontal cortex (medial and orbitofrontal regions), is associated with violent aggression.
-Lesions or neuronal changes, such as can occur in Alzheimer disease, can remove the inhibitions normally applied and result in unchecked aggressive activity.
-If there is an overactive amygdala that is coupled with a less active prefrontal cortex, the potential for violence increases.
+Reduced activity of the prefrontal cortex, including medial and orbitofrontal regions, is associated with violent aggression.
+Lesions or neuronal changes, such as in Alzheimer's disease, can remove the inhibitions normally applied and result in unchecked aggressive activity.
+An overactive amygdala coupled with a less active prefrontal cortex, is associated with increased violence.

 • Some medical diseases result in aggression.
 Patients with epilepsy, especially with origins in either the temporal or the frontal lobes, have exhibited violence.
 Respiratory patients, especially those with either asthma or chronic obstructive pulmonary disease (COPD) in moments of breathing distress, have been known to become aggressive.
 The most important medical condition that can cause aggression is pain.
-Regardless of the physical origin of the pain, the person often strikes out in response to the unbearable discomfort.
+Regardless of the physical origin of the pain, the patient can strike out in response to unbearable discomfort.

 • Several neurotransmitters have been linked to aggressive behavior, usually when they are excessive or deficient.
 Serotonin in both excess and deficiency has been correlated with aggression.
-Where there has been too much serotonin, an inability for MAOs to metabolized serotonin has been the culprit[5].
-Low serotonin has been correlated with depression, violence, and suicide[6].
+Where there has been too much serotonin, the inability of MAO to metabolize serotonin has been the culprit.[10]
+Low serotonin has been correlated with depression, violence, and suicide.[11]
 Excess dopamine has been demonstrated to be involved in aggression.
-This can be clinically observed in persons with schizophrenia, as high dopamine levels are characteristic, as well as in patients with Parkinson who are treated with dopamine-enhancing medications resulting in increased dopamine levels[7].
-Gamma-amino-butyric acid (GABA) is an inhibitory neurotransmitter, and a deficiency allows other neurotransmitters to go unchecked.
+This can be clinically observed in persons with schizophrenia, as high dopamine levels are characteristic, as well as in patients with Parkinson Disease who are treated with dopamine-enhancing medications resulting in increased dopamine levels.[12]

 • Hormones have been implicated in aggression.
-First and foremost, testosterone plays a major role in aggression.
-[8] The link in a male is obvious, but women receiving testosterone have been shown to become aggressive.
+First and foremost, testosterone plays a major role in aggression.[13]
+The link in men is known, but women receiving testosterone have been shown to become aggressive.
 Low glucocorticoid levels have been correlated with aggressive activity.
 High levels of glucocorticoid via medical treatment with medications such as dexamethasone can be associated with aggression.

-• A number of substances can lead to aggressive behavior.[9][10]
-The pharmacological properties of the substances usually are involved.
-However, for many individuals, the withdrawal experience may propel them toward violence to obtain the offending agent.
-Although an abused substance may provoke an idiosyncratic aggressive display, several abused substances rank high in their potential to create violence.
-Alcohol is a common cause of aggression because it can lower the repressive barriers of prior controlled emotions, including rage[11][12][13] Hallucinogens such as mescaline, peyote, 3,4-methylenedioxymethamphetamine, or ecstasy, and lysergic acid diethylamide (LSD) can precipitate terrifying, commanding, and frightening experiences that result in violent behavior.
+• Substance use can lead to aggressive behavior.[14][15]
+Both intoxication and withdrawal from substances can lead to violence.
+Although substance use may provoke an idiosyncratic aggressive display, several substances rank high in their potential to create violence.
+Alcohol is a common cause of aggression because it can lower the repressive barriers of prior controlled emotions, including rage.[16][17][18]
+Stimulants such as cocaine and amphetamines are known to increase the risk of violence.[19]
+Hallucinogens such as mescaline, peyote, 3,4-methylenedioxymethamphetamine, or ecstasy, and lysergic acid diethylamide (LSD) can precipitate terrifying, commanding, and frightening experiences that result in violent behavior.
 Phencyclidine (PCP), also known as angel dust, not only makes the user feel superhuman and impervious to pain but also can cause powerful, violent behaviors.
 Users of PCP have committed homicides.
-Furthermore, anabolic steroids, often used for physical enhancement, may cause aggressive rage.
+Anabolic steroids, often used for physical enhancement, may cause aggressive rage.

-• Some prescribed medications have an aggressive response as a side effect.
-For example, antidepressants, especially in children, have been documented to lead to suicidal and homicidal behavior.[14]
-Drugs used to treat Parkinson disease, such as carbidopa-levodopa, increase dopamine, and can cause patients to become paranoid and aggressive.
-Dexamethasone, a corticosteroid widely used to treat a variety of inflammatory diseases, can cause patients having periods of violence.
+• Some prescribed medications can have an aggressive response as a side effect.
+For example, antidepressants, especially in children, have been documented to lead to suicidal and homicidal behavior.[20]
+Drugs used to treat Parkinson disease, such as carbidopa-levodopa, increase dopamine and can cause patients to become paranoid and aggressive.
+Dexamethasone, a corticosteroid widely used to treat a variety of inflammatory diseases, is associated with periods of violence in some patients.

 Psychological Causes

-Although any individual may become aggressive for a variety of reasons, there is a number of specific DSM-5 diagnoses that have violent behavior as one of their features.
-These include bipolar affective disorder, schizophrenia, the dementia group, post-traumatic stress disorder (PTSD), and acute stress disorder.
+Although aggression has a variety of drivers, some DSM-5 diagnoses have harm to others listed as a possibility in their definition.
+These include bipolar disorder, schizophrenia, major neurocognitive disorders, post-traumatic stress disorder (PTSD), and acute stress disorder.
 Also, several of the disorders associated with childhood and adolescence, intellectual deficiencies, some personality disorders, and intermittent explosive disorder are associated with violent behavior.
-As noted earlier, aggression can result from a combination of several conditions.
-For example, certain persons with PTSD may become violent after consuming alcohol.

-It has known patients with bipolar affective disorder to become excessively agitated and aggressive, especially during the manic phase.
-Grandiose delusions often not only dramatically inflate their self-view but also make them demanding of others and combative to those not acknowledging their perceived greatness.
+Patients with bipolar disorder can become excessively agitated and aggressive during a manic phase.
+Grandiose delusions often dramatically inflate a patient's self-view but also make them demanding of others and combative to those not acknowledging their perceived greatness.
 Patients with schizophrenia can be aggressive when responding to command hallucinations ordering them to harm others.
-Patients with a wide range of dementia, such as Alzheimer disease, not only have memory deficiencies but also lose their executive functions.
+Patients with a wide range of neurocognitive disorders, such as Alzheimer disease, not only have memory deficiencies but also lose their executive functions.
 These executive functions provide good judgment and inhibit unacceptable impulses.
 This can account for some of the violence seen in long-term care facilities and in places where patients with traumatic brain injuries are treated.

-Overwhelming stress can make certain individuals aggressive.
-It is their way of coping.
+Overwhelming stress can make certain individuals aggressive as their body moves into a fight or flight state.
 Patients with PTSD struggle with a host of symptoms that can promote potential aggression.
 These symptoms include hypervigilance, flashbacks, and nightmares, and can lead to aggression.
-Several childhood diagnoses, including conduct disorder and attention-deficit/hyperactivity disorder (ADHD), can result in aggressive behavior, as can disorders along the autism spectrum, because of communication difficulties, impulsiveness, low tolerance, and frustration.[15]
+Several childhood diagnoses, including conduct disorder and attention-deficit/hyperactivity disorder (ADHD), can result in aggressive behavior, as can disorders along the autism spectrum, because of communication difficulties, impulsiveness, low tolerance, and frustration.[21]

-Persons with intellectual deficiencies, when confronting difficult tasks and situations, may resort to violence as a coping mechanism. ( Davies, 2016) Certain personality disorders, such as antisocial personality and borderline personality, can cause individuals to exhibit belligerence.
-Individuals who are antisocial lack an empathic view and have an egocentric center of gravity, which can promote aggression.
-A person with a borderline personality who is overwhelmed and has boundary issues can become aggressive.
+Persons with intellectual deficiencies, when confronting difficult tasks and situations, may resort to violence as a coping mechanism.[22]
+Certain personality disorders, such as antisocial personality and borderline personality, can cause individuals to exhibit belligerence.
+Individuals with antisocial personalities can lack empathy and have an egocentric center of gravity, which can promote aggression.
+A person with borderline personality disorder who is overwhelmed and has boundary issues can become aggressive.
 Finally, aggression is at the core of persons with intermittent explosive disorder.

-Aside from these formal diagnoses, when people are afraid, overwhelmed, feel threatened, or feel out of control, perplexed, disorientated, or frustrated, they often respond aggressively.
+Aside from these formal diagnoses, when people are afraid, overwhelmed, threatened, or feel out of control, perplexed, disorientated, or frustrated, they can respond aggressively.

 Sociocultural Economic Factors